cos326-f22/a1-starter-code/README.md

     instructions in the file and write some tests where we ask).
 Follow the good practices you have learned in earlier COS courses.
-3. **Auxiliary functions:** Feel free to use them when they make your code cleaner, more modular, and/or easier to test &mdash; that's what functions are for!
+3. **Auxiliary functions:** Feel free to use them when they make your code cleaner, more modular, and/or easier to test&mdash;that's what functions are for!
 Just make sure that if we name a particular function that you have to write (either in the assignment text, or in a template file), that you preserve its name so that our automated grader can find it.
 4. **Style:** Finally, please pay attention to style.
 Take the extra time to think about the problems and find the most elegant solutions before coding